SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/04-check-compat.md

 ==- What does `arch` mean?
 Why is `armv7` not supported?
 `arch` is the architecture of your CPU.
 In layman terms, it is "the language of the CPU", if you don't know that language, you cannot communicate with that CPU.

-`armv7` is not supported by `aapt2`, the software behind ReVanced patcher, therefore it can't be used.
-The ReVanced team is moving to `arsclib` soon™, which supports `armv7`.
+The ReVanced team will move to `arsclib` soon™, which supports `armv7`.
 For now, you can patch on a computer with `revanced-cli` or `revanced-builder` instead.
 ===